How to Create a Spray Paint Booth with Curtain Walls

 Using Curtain Walls to Design a Spray Paint Booth

 Curtain walls can be designed to fit a variety of spray paint booth layouts.
 If facilities already have existing walls, two spray paint booth curtain walls can be installed to create a sectioned-off area.
+Existing areas can be used for multiple processes depending on demand, and even multiple booths can be set up to increase efficiency.
+Such as having one booth for a primer and another for the paint.

 Because curtain walls are hung from the ceiling, they can also be installed without existing permanent walls to create a completely new area in the facility.